-Below is an example of a scorecard meant to tease out patterns in an actionable way.
+Below is an example of a QA scorecard meant to tease out patterns in an actionable way.
 The scorecard first prompts the grader to identify if the issue was support-related or not, then uses a checkbox feature to tally reasons for bad CSAT, and gathers this granular insight across all graded tickets.
-Sweet success.

-Once you fully understand the support-related (and non-support-related) issues impacting customer satisfaction, you can work to improve it.
+Once you fully understand the support-related (and non-support-related) issues impacting customer satisfaction, you can work to make improvements on your team.
 Analysis of these patterns often leads to two things: increased training and coaching of agents, and implementing company-wide policy changes (like updating billing policy or offering new support channels).

 In our example, Alexei Inc identified high customer effort as one of the largest drivers of DSAT.

 Once you’ve incorporated the reasons for bad CSAT into your scorecard, you can dig deeper into the problem, and start coaching explicitly for that behavior.

 Alexei Inc added a question in their scorecard to evaluate if the agent could’ve done anything to lower customer effort.
 After honing their checkboxes, and breaking “customer effort” into many component parts, they identified that agents were asking for information that was available in their CRM, and that this exchange of information was annoying to customers.

 In this case, they had over-rotated – they were trying respond as quickly as possible at the expense of making the customer provide information that the company already knew.
 This small issue was really hurting CSAT scores.